 Key articles

 Substance Abuse and Mental Health Services Administration.
-Federal guidelines for opioid treatment programs.
-Mar 2015 [internet publication].Full text
+TIP 63: medications for opioid use disorder.
+Jul 2021 [internet publication].Full text

 National Institute for Health and Care Excellence.
 Drug misuse in over 16s: opioid detoxification.
 Jul 2007 (reaffirmed 2019) [internet publication].Full text